null-machine/limbus-company-roll-analyzer/index.md

 **C TIER — TECHNICAL OPTIONS**

-Specific setups are required to get these sinners to outperform other options.
+One must go out of their way to get these sinners to outperform other options.
 Whatever specialties they have may be made redundant by simply using those who can reliably win clashes.
 No individual writeups are available for this tier yet, [but everyone's roll charts can be found here.](https://github.com/null-machine/limbus-company-roll-analyzer/tree/main/charts)

 ![Sevens Yi Sang](assets/10102.png)